mamadceto/cetomovie/README.md

 - **Beautiful Download Page**: Access and download content with an aesthetically pleasing interface.
 - **Fully Responsive**: Enjoy a seamless experience on desktops, tablets, and smartphones.

+## Technologies Used

+- vite
+- vua
+- JavaScript

 ## Live Demo

 You can see a live demo of the website at [CeToMovie Live Demo](https://ceto.onrender.com).